SaketV8/cpp-stl-dsa-ref/CONTRIBUTING.md

 > After successfull `build.py` execution it will say `Now you can commit changes to github.com 😻`
 > then you can push your changes

+6. After building don't forget to check the `<TODO>` in `utils/POST_README.md`

-6. Submit a pull request.
+7. Submit a pull request.
 Your changes will be merged after a review.